G-Radhika/MovieTrailerWebsite/README.md

 #     First--> fresh_tomatoes.py
 #     Second--> media.py
 #     Third-->  movieInstances.py
-# Order is important as one file is dependent onn other.
+# Order is important as one file is dependent on other.
-# If everything goes right a message appears on the Python Shell otherwise corresponding error will be indicated.
+# If everything goes right a message appears on the Python Shell otherwise error will be indicated.
 # Only after Running movieInstance.py does the webPage FreshTomatoes open
 # 1. By moving the mouse you can highlite poster image.
 # 2. By moving the mouse on the "StoryLine" link a small